-Happy 2021!
-Today, 3 January, is one of the most important days of the year for the crypto community.
-This day is annually celebrated as Bitcoin’s unofficial birthday.
-The 2021 edition is considered Bitcoin’s 12th birthday and comes as Bitcoin hit historic new highs amidst unprecedented global socio-economic and political turmoil.
+Happy 2023!
+We’ve made it despite several crypto horrors in 2022.
+Today, 3 January, is one of the most significant days of the year for the crypto community.
+This day is annually celebrated as Bitcoin‘s unofficial birthday and in this spirit was also chosen by the Proof of Keys movement as a return to values for the whole industry.
+The 2023 edition is Bitcoin’s 14th birthday and comes at another massive crossroads for the whole crypto industry.

 2008 Financial crisis

-The 2008 crisis came about due to to the irresponsible behavior of U.S. banks taking unchecked risks, the U.S. housing bubble finally popping, which caused a chain reaction of destroying the values of securities connected with U.S. housing to crash, thereby taking giant financial institutions down with them such as Lehman Brothers and Fanny Mae.
+The 2008 crisis was caused by the irresponsible behavior of U.S. banks taking unchecked risks, the U.S. housing bubble finally popping, which caused a chain reaction of destroying the values of securities connected with U.S. housing to crash, thereby taking giant financial institutions down with them such as Lehman Brothers and Fanny Mae.
+Sound familiar after 2021?

 With several other banks destined to fail as well, the U.S. government finally stepped in and bailed them out.
 JP Morgan, Citigroup,Morgan Stanley, and Bank of America received a combined $75 billion in bailout money from U.S. authorities, despite being to blame for the financial crash, which resulted in the foreclosure of tens of thousands of U.S. residential properties and put the families who lived in them out on the streets.

 The great financial meltdown of 2008 brought home one truth for many: that the global financial system was broken.
 We were not in control of our money, but pawns in a larger game.
 Governments and other entities could also monitor our transactions and take away our freedom to manage our own assets at any given time.

 For one mysterious person (or group?) called Satoshi Nakamoto and other cypherpunks, there had to be a better way to circumvent the influence of the defunct financial world today.